 Her ordeals were not over however.
 While helping a Jewish boy stricken with depression at the loss of a leg, she found that her friend Milek had been killed by the same landmine that had wounded the other.
 It was time for her to move on.

 Alicia traveled to Lvov, and then Krakow.
 She stayed with a Jewish family there who loved her like a daughter.
 One day she found a couple of girls crying in some bushes.
 They were survivors from the concentration camps.
 She took them home.
 She found more and more of them.
 She found a deserted house and opened an orphanage for them.
 She, at 15 years old, took responsibility for 25 children from 10-15 years of age.
-With the help of some Russian Jewish soldiers they had means to survive and even prosper selling old clothing.
+With the help of some Russian Jewish soldiers they had means to survive, and even prosper, selling old clothing.

 Sometime later, she was approached by two of the main buyers of the clothing.
 They said they were part of the Brecha, a Jewish underground organization that moved Jews out of the Soviet occupied countries.
 They wanted her help.
 She had language skills, papers of freedom of movement and a medal as a Hero of the Soviet Union.
 Reluctantly she agreed.
-Before she left to start her work there, her adoptive family gave her a money belt with several thousands of dollars of cash and gold.
+Before she left to start her work there, her adoptive family gave her a money belt with several thousands of dollars in cash and gold.
 She was told never to take the belt off.

 After a couple of training runs with the Brecha involving bribes and threats to local officials to let the Jews out, she was sent on her own run.
 Two of her group were Jewish soldiers who had deserted from the Russian Army.
 They were dressed as girls.
-Some one noticed, however that they didn’t walk like girls.
+Someone noticed, however, that they didn’t walk like girls.
 Alicia was summoned to the local Polish police station.
 In order to save their lives, Alicia gave the officer her belt and her future.
 At the end of the run, Alicia fell ill.
 She had always been weak after the bout with typhus and this nearly killed her.

-Eventually she made it after a failed smuggling attempt and incarceration in a camp on Cyprus.
+Eventually she made it, after a failed smuggling attempt and incarceration in a camp on Cyprus.
 She was finally free.

 This is a brief history one person who survived against all odds and still remained a caring, compassionate person.
 She never let her fear and instincts for survival overrule her love for her fellow being.
-She risked her life several times for her family and complete strangers.
+She risked her life several times for her family, and for complete strangers.
 She lived.
 She prospered.
 Alicia Jurman now lives in California with her husband and has several children.

 Note: This article originally appeared in three parts in 2005.
 Here they have been combined.